Dwarf cuttlefish: Camouflage

 While not as flexible as some other cephalopods, the dwarf cuttlefish is capable of generating an impressive array of different patterns.
 In contrast to many other color changing animals, cephalopod chromatophores are neurally controlled, allowing them to change patterns in less than a second.
 Cephalopod chromatophores consist of a pigment-filled cell surrounded by a ring of muscles.
 Upon receiving input from the brain, the muscles surrounding the chromatophore can contract, expanding the cell and making the color visible in that section of skin.
 When the muscles relax, the cell shrinks back down due to elastic tension, making the color invisible.
 Dwarf cuttlefish generally tend to match their background, but have various other patterns that seem to be displayed primarily during social interactions.
 Dwarf cuttlefish are capable of displaying 2 different patterns simultaneously—one on each lateral half of the body—which suggests that each of the 2 chromatophore lobes might be able to independently control each half of the body.

-While cuttlefish blend in remarkably well to their environments, they do not perfectly duplicate their visual environment—as one might expect if they employed a method similar to 1:1 pixel mapping used in digital displays.
+While cuttlefish blend in remarkably well to their environments, they do not perfectly duplicate their visual environment.
 Instead, it is suggested that the cuttlefish optic pathway might compute certain texture statistics of the visual environment, and uses those statistics to generate a novel pattern that nonetheless blends in to its environment.